cs1302uga/cs1302-tutorials/unix/unix-getting-started.rst

 you need credentials (e.g., a personal username and password) to access certain websites or online apps, you will also need credentials to initiate a remote terminal session.
-In the figure, the same user credentials were used in both images, which means that that they are both logged in as the same user on the remote computer.
+In the figure, the same user credentials were used in both images, which means that they are both logged in as the same user on the remote computer.
 Since a terminal emulator is, itself, a program, you can even have two terminal emulators on the same machine connected to the remote computer, as illustrated in the figure below.